Brandes-Lab/P-KNN/README.md

 ### Path Configuration
 The script will ask you to specify a folder to save the datasets.
 Once selected, it automatically updates the default dataset paths used by P-KNN for future runs.

-*If you prefer to use your own calibration and regularization datasets, you can skip configuration and manually specify their paths when running P-KNN (see Run P_KNN below).*

 *If you prefer running P_KNN.py as a python script and would like to use the default dataset, please download manually and you can modify the default paths in the argument parser:*
 ```Python
 parser.add_argument('--calibration_csv', default='/put the path to default calibration dataset here/',